bang-olufsen/mozart-open-api/README.md

 [![Balance stereo](https://raw.githubusercontent.com/bang-olufsen/mozart-open-api/main/docs/media/balance_stereo.png)](https://www.bang-olufsen.com/en/dk/speakers/beosound-balance-stereo-set?variant=beosound-balance-gva-naturaloak-bundle)

-The Mozart API is a REST API with async capabilities and WebSocket notification channel for immediate state information.
-Currently the API is distributed as a Python package and as an OpenAPI document that can be found in the [Github releases](https://github.com/bang-olufsen/mozart-open-api/releases).
+The Mozart API is an async REST API with WebSocket notification channel for immediate state information from Mozart devices.
+Currently the API is distributed as a [Python package](https://pypi.org/project/mozart-api) and as an OpenAPI document that can be found in the [Github releases](https://github.com/bang-olufsen/mozart-open-api/releases).

 Supported by: